kallekekale/SoftwareDesignProj/DesignDocument.md

 #### Juho

 - Created structure for backend implementing global error handling, generic http requester, initial brewery CRUD DTOs.
-- Rewieved the PRs of other members .
+- Rewieved the PRs of other members.
+- Worked on frontend state management with Zustand and refactoring.

 #### Nandan